Wema Sepetu arraigned in court over steamy video

 Wema was however released on a bond of Tsh10 million (Ksh440, 000) by the Kisutu Magistrate Court in Dar es Salaam after denying the charges.

-She set to appear in court on November 20, 2018 when the case will be mentioned.
+She is set to appear in court on November 20, 2018 when the case will be mentioned.

 The charges rise from a steamy video Wema posted on Instagram video with a man she described as her future husband.
 In the video, the two are in bed and kissing.